Space Queens Unleashed, Again

 Leading the rambunctious cast of 11 portraying more than 20 “dramatis personae” (as labeled in the program) is none other than longtime Ridiculous veteran Everett Quinton, who was Ludlam’s partner and took over as artistic director after Ludlam’s life was cut all too short by AIDS 30 years ago.
 Not only does he shine playing the dual roles of Zabina and her incestuous twin brother, Cosroe, he also directs this production with flair.

 Given that the early Ridiculous offerings were often gritty affairs with crude production values in cheap basement or loft spaces, this may be the most sophisticated “Conquest” yet.
 Robert Savina has designed gorgeous, heavenly planet-like orbs suspended high above the action, and the lighting by Christopher Weston and sound design by Tim Schellenbaum are first-rate.
-Also impressive are Ramona Ponce’s wild costumes — some fashioned with found materials like CDs and what looks like wire hangers — which retain the raw, homespun spirit of the original.
+Also impressive are Ramona Ponce’s wild costumes — some fashioned with found materials like CDs and what look like wire hangers — which retain the raw, homespun spirit of the original.

 And yet, something is amiss.
 Despite a committed cast and a solid production, why does this “Conquest” fail to fully capture our hearts?

 Perhaps it is a victim of its own success.
-In the 1960s, when naturalistic realism dominated the stage, the Theater of the Ridiculous was radical and subversive.
+In the 1960s, when naturalistic realism dominated the stage, the Theatre of the Ridiculous was radical and subversive.
 These days, the antics onstage register as relatively quaint.

 The Ridiculous sensibility has been thoroughly absorbed into mainstream culture, where gender-bending is everywhere on film, television, and Broadway, videos of outrageous carnal acts (with or without space costumes) are just a few keyboard clicks away, and jeering drag queens are replacing clowns at kiddies’ birthday parties.